microsoft/clrmd/Documentation/WalkingTheHeap.md

 case, `CanWalkHeap` will return `false`.

-Second, you need to check the return value of GetObjectType to make sure it's non-null. `GCHeapSegment.NextObject` does not attempt to detect heap corruption, so it is possible `GetObjectType` will return null if the address that NextObject returns is a corrupt object.
+Second, you need to check the return value of GetObjectType to make sure it's non-null. `ClrSegment.NextObject` does not attempt to detect heap corruption, so it is possible `GetObjectType` will return null if the address that NextObject returns is a corrupt object.